History of Chad: Multiparty elections

 Déby, in the mid-1990s, gradually restored basic functions of government and entered into agreements with the World Bank and IMF to carry out substantial economic reforms.
 Oil exploitation in the southern Doba region began in June 2000, with World Bank Board approval to finance a small portion of a project, the Chad-Cameroon Petroleum Development Project, aimed at transport of Chadian crude through a 1000-km buried pipeline through Cameroon to the Gulf of Guinea.
 The project established unique mechanisms for World Bank, private sector, government, and civil society collaboration to guarantee that future oil revenues benefit local populations and result in poverty alleviation.
 Success of the project depended on multiple monitoring efforts to ensure that all parties keep their commitments.
 These "unique" mechanisms for monitoring and revenue management have faced intense criticism from the beginning.
 Debt relief was accorded to Chad in May 2001.

 Déby won a flawed 63% first-round victory in May 2001 presidential elections after legislative elections were postponed until spring 2002.
 Having accused the government of fraud, six opposition leaders were arrested (twice) and one opposition party activist was killed following the announcement of election results.
 However, despite claims of government corruption, favoritism of Zaghawas, and abuses by the security forces, opposition party and labor union calls for general strikes and more active demonstrations against the government have been unsuccessful.
 Despite movement toward democratic reform, power remains in the hands of a northern ethnic oligarchy.

-In 2003, Chad began receiving refugees from the Darfur region of western Sudan.
+In 2003 Chad began receiving refugees from the Darfur region of western Sudan.
 More than 200,000 refugees fled the fighting between two rebel groups and government-supported militias known as Janjaweed.
-A number of border incidents led to the Chadian-Sudanese War.
+A number of border incidents led to the Chadian–Sudanese War.

 Oil producing and military improvement

-Chad become an oil producer in 2003.
-In order to avoid resource curse and corruption, elaborate plans sponsored by World Bank were made.
+Chad became an oil producer in 2003.
+To avoid resource curse and corruption, elaborate plans sponsored by World Bank were made.
 This plan ensured transparency in payments, as well as that 80% of money from oil exports would be spent on five priority development sectors, two most important of these being: education and healthcare.
 However money started getting diverted towards the military even before the civil war broke out.
 In 2006 when the civil war escalated, Chad abandoned previous economic plans sponsored by World Bank and added "national security" as priority development sector, money from this sector was used to improve the military.
 During the civil war, more than 600 million dollars were used to buy fighter jets, attack helicopters, and armored personnel carriers.

 Chad earned between 10 and 11 billion dollars from oil production, and estimated 4 billion dollars were invested in the army.